TarasRashkevych99/trader-bot/README.md

     }
 ```

-Also, to check if the sell operation makes sense or not (i.e. we can get profit from it) we do the following check:
+Also, before proceed with lock_sell and sell operations, we need to check if the sell operation would make sense or not (i.e. we can get profit from it) we do the following check:

 ```
  if best_quantity_sell > 1.0 && max_sell_price > 0.0 && (self.cash + max_sell_price >= initial_budget) {